-Our group in collaboration with Tomoki Ozawa from the Università di Trento in Italy, has recently realized a topological laser.
+Our group in collaboration with Tomoki Ozawa from the Università di Trento in Italy, has recently obtained lasing in topological edge states.
 Such a laser implements a resonating mode that is intrinsically protected, thanks to the topological properties of its architecture, against external perturbations and fabrication defects.

 The discovery of topological phase transitions in condensed matter, which was awarded the 2016 Noble prize in physics, has profoundly influenced the field of solid-state physics.
 The hallmark of these phase transitions is the emergence of localized states whose properties are unaffected by the presence of defects, dislocations and other kinds of disorder.
 For example, topological insulators, which are one of the most notable manifestations of these exotic phases, present an electrical conductivity along their edge that is perfectly insensible to the presence of irregularities.
-Recently the extension of this topological physics to the realm of photonics has triggered considerable efforts to engineer novel generations of optical devices (e.g. waveguides, optical isolators, diodes, and, of course, lasers) whose performances are unaffected by perturbations of their environment.
+Recently the extension of this concepts to the realm of photonics has triggered considerable efforts to engineer a new generation of optical devices (e.g. waveguides, optical isolators, diodes, and, of course, lasers) whose performances are unaffected by perturbations of their environment.

 Scanning electron microscope image of the polariton SSH chained employed for the observation of 1D topological lasing.

 Our realisation is the first 1D topological laser ever reported, and it profits from the topological properties of the Su-Schrieffer-Heeger (SSH) Hamiltonian.
 Following a similar configuration but this time using coupled ring resonators, the group of Liang Feng at the University of Pennsilvania and the group of Mercedeh Khajavikhan at CREOL have also reported lasing in 1D structures implementing the SSH Hamiltonian.
 A note on these three works can be found in the December 2018 issue of Optics and Photonics News.